kinszee/MySQL-Hive-PowerBI-Pipeline/README.md

     * iv) Cost per staff member

   *CHALLENGES*
-  - First Name, Last name and houry_rate fields were showing as NULL values when performing JOINS on rota, staff and shift tables.
-Inspection of CREATE TABLE
+  - First Name, Last name and houry_rate fields were returning NULL values when performing Hive/MySQL JOINS on rota, staff and shift tables.
+Inspection TABLE schema shows no errors in creating table or wrong data type/constraints.
+Source csv file was inspected and trimmed to remove hidden space but did not resolve the issue.
+Moreover, querying staff table (i.e. without JOINS) returns expected data both in MySQL and Hive.
+The workaround for this was to perform a JOIN like action in Power Query using Merge Queries functionality.
-  -